How to claim your share of the $700M Equifax breach settlement

 In addition, beginning in 2020, Equifax will provide all US consumers -- whether part of the settlement or not -- with six additional free credit reports per year for seven years, from its website.

+The FTC said you must submit your claim by Jan.
+22, 2020.
+The soonest you will receive benefits you qualify for is Jan.
+23, 2020, the FTC said.

 This is the information we know right now, with a lot of details still to come.
-We're hoping that the FTC and Equifax share much more when the claims window opens.
-We'll update this story when they do.
-In the meantime, here's what to do if you're not sure if you were affected by the Equifax breach.
+We'll update this story as we learn more.

 Get Amazon Prime Day deals without being a member: You won’t have to pay a thing -- unless you buy something, of course.